Human trafficking in Qatar

-Qatar is a transit and destination country for men and women subjected to trafficking in persons, specifically forced labor and, to a much lesser extent, forced prostitution.
-Men and women from Nepal, India, Pakistan, Bangladesh, the Philippines, Indonesia, Vietnam, Sri Lanka, Ethiopia, Sudan, Thailand, Egypt, Syria, Jordan, and China voluntarily travel to Qatar as laborers and domestic servants, but some subsequently face conditions indicative of involuntary servitude.
-These conditions include threats of serious physical or financial harm; job switching; the withholding of pay; charging workers for benefits for which the employer is responsible; restrictions on freedom of movement, including the confiscation of passports and travel documents and the withholding of exit permits; arbitrary detention; threats of legal action and deportation; false charges; and physical, mental, and sexual abuse.
-In some cases, arriving migrant workers have found that the terms of employment in Qatar are wholly different from those they agreed to in their home countries.
-Individuals employed as domestic servants are particularly vulnerable to trafficking since they are not covered under the provisions of the labor law.
-A small number of foreign workers transit Qatar and are forced to work on farms in Saudi Arabia.
-Qatar is also a destination for women who migrate and become involved in prostitution, but the extent to which these women are subjected to forced prostitution is unknown.
+In 2009 Qatar was a transit and destination country for men and women subjected to trafficking in persons, specifically forced labor and, to a much lesser extent, forced prostitution.
+Men and women from Nepal, India, Pakistan, Bangladesh, the Philippines, Indonesia, Vietnam, Sri Lanka, Ethiopia, Sudan, Thailand, Egypt, Syria, Jordan, and China voluntarily traveled to Qatar as laborers and domestic servants, but some subsequently faced conditions indicative of involuntary servitude.
+These conditions included threats of serious physical or financial harm; job switching; the withholding of pay; charging workers for benefits for which the employer is responsible; restrictions on freedom of movement, including the confiscation of passports and travel documents and the withholding of exit permits; arbitrary detention; threats of legal action and deportation; false charges; and physical, mental, and sexual abuse.
+In some cases, arriving migrant workers found that the terms of employment in Qatar were wholly different from those they agreed to in their home countries.
+Individuals employed as domestic servants were particularly vulnerable to trafficking since they are not covered under the provisions of the labor law.
+A small number of foreign workers transited Qatar and were forced to work on farms in Saudi Arabia.
+Qatar was also a destination for women who migrated and became involved in prostitution, but the extent to which these women were subjected to forced prostitution is unknown.
 Children have been used in Qatar and other Gulf countries as camel jockies.
 Most children are trafficked from Africa and South Asia.
 This practice has ceased in most areas though.
-Workers have been forced to work in bad conditions; their salaries are sometimes witheld.
+Workers have been forced to work in bad conditions; their salaries are sometimes withheld.

 The Government of Qatar does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 The government took steps to implement its sponsorship law, including through the granting of an exit permit to one migrant laborer without permission from his sponsor.
 Although the government has not yet enacted necessary anti-trafficking legislation, during the reporting period it reaffirmed its commitment to this goal over the next year.
 Despite these efforts, the government did not show evidence of overall progress in prosecuting and punishing trafficking offenders and identifying victims of trafficking.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and in 2023.